 1. Determine Your Needs

 Why are you buying a safe?
 You might need a different model depending on your reasons for purchase.
 For example, if you’re worried about fires and floods destroying your documents, you’ll need something with internal temperature control to protect them from harm.
 On the other hand, if you just want to deter thieves from the family jewels, fireproofing doesn’t matter that much.
 If you have valuables like that of firearms you need to keep these safe as them being stolen can end up with them being used to commit crimes.
+You’ll also want to purchase house safes of the right size, to contain even your hunting AR-10 rifles, ammo and accessories.

 2. Think About Pricing